umirom/linux-server-configuration/README.md

 ## 2. Connect to the server from my local client

-Download default key pair for my region from AWS Lightsail
+*Download default key pair for my region from AWS Lightsail*

-Store the file *file-with-lightsail-key.pem* locally as ``~/.ssh/[file-with-lightsail-key.pem]`` and modify the file permissions:
+*Store the file locally as ``~/.ssh/file-with-lightsail-key.pem`` and modify the file permissions:*

 ``$ cd ~/.ssh``

 ``$ chmod 600 file-with-lightsail-key.pem``

-Connect to server from my local terminal:
+*Connect to server from my local terminal:*

 ``$ ssh ubuntu@public-ip -i ~/.ssh/file-with-lightsail-key.pem``